nanoporetech/megalodon/docs/model_training.rst

 ************************

 This page describes how to use Megalodon to prepare training data and train a new basecalling model using Taiyaki.
+For modified base data preparation and model training documentation see the :doc:`modified base training documentation </modbase_training>` page.

 .. note::